Control register: M67 CR14

+Control registers in IBM S/390

+The control registers of ESA/390 on the IBM S/390 are an evolutionary enhancement to the control registers on the earlier ESA/370, S/370-XA and S/370 processors.
+For details on which fields are dependent on specific features, consult the Principles of Operation.

+Control registers in IBM z/Architecture

+The control registers of z/Architecture are an evolutionary enhancement to the control registers of the earlier ESA/390 on the IBM S/390 processors.
+For details on which fields are dependent on specific features, consult the Principles of Operation.

+Because z/Architecture expands the control registers from 32 bits to 64, the bit numbering differs from that in ESA/390.

-Control registers in x86 series
+Control registers in Intel x86 series

 CR0

 The CR0 register is 32 bits long on the 386 and higher processors.
 On x64 processors in long mode, it (and the other control registers) is 64 bits long.
 CR0 has various control flags that modify the basic operation of the processor.
 Register CR0 is the 32 Bit version of the old Machine Status Word (MSW) register.
 The MSW register was expanded to the Control Register with the appearance of the i386 processor.

 CR1

 Reserved, the CPU will throw a #UD exception when trying to access it.

 CR2

 Contains a value called Page Fault Linear Address (PFLA).
 When a page fault occurs, the address the program attempted to access is stored in the CR2 register.

 CR3

 Used when virtual addressing is enabled, hence when the PG bit is set in CR0.
 CR3 enables the processor to translate linear addresses into physical addresses by locating the page directory and page tables for the current task.
 Typically, the upper 20 bits of CR3 become the page directory base register (PDBR), which stores the physical address of the first page directory.
 If the PCIDE bit in CR4 is set, the lowest 12 bits are used for the process-context identifier (PCID).